green-nk/nyc-citi-bike/airflow/README.md

     ```bash
     airflow dags test <dag-id> <execution-date>
     ```
 * Backfill data by running DAGs on different execution dates despite of setting `catchup` to False.
+Note that using `--reset-dagruns` just to start backfilling it from scratch only.
     ```bash
     airflow dags backfill <dag-id> --reset-dagruns -s <start-date> -e <end-date>
     ```